Cordite1/OmniCursor/README.md

 Adding Custom Cursors

-OmniCursor dynamically builds its database based on the files in your Cursor folder and the game's LockType.dbc.
+OmniCursor dynamically builds its database based on the files in your Cursor folder.

 Example: Adding a Custom Tree Node Cursor